-NAME AGE OFFICE B. Norris Battin 62 Vice President of Investor Relations and Communications Gregory A. Fryling 44 Vice President of Business Development Carol R. Kaufman 49 Vice President of Legal Affairs, Secretary and Chief Administrative Officer Nicholas J. Pichotta 54 President and Chief Executive Officer of CooperSurgical, Inc. Stephen C. Whiteford 58 Vice President and Corporate Controller
+NAME AGE OFFICE B. Norris Battin 62 Vice President of Investor Relations and Communications Gregory A. Fryling 44 Vice President of Business Development Carol R. Kaufman 49 Vice President of Legal Affairs, Secretary and Chief Administrative Officer Nicholas J. Pichotta 54 President and Chief Executive Officer of CooperSurgical, Inc. Mark R. Russell 49 President and Chief Executive Officer of Hospital Group of America, Inc. Stephen C. Whiteford 58 Vice President and Corporate Controller

-Mr. Battin is Vice President of Investor Relations and Communications.
-Prior to joining the Company, Mr. Battin was Principal Associate of Battin Associates, a healthcare marketing, advertising and public relations consultancy whose client list included the Company.
+B. Norris Battin is Vice President of Investor Relations and Communications.
+Prior to joining the Company, Mr. Battin was Principle Associate of Battin Associates, a healthcare marketing, advertising and public relations consultancy whose client list included the Company.
 From 1968 to 1991 Mr. Battin held numerous marketing, advertising, public relations and public affairs positions at Allergan, Inc., a multinational manufacturer of eye and skin care products, including Senior Vice President, Public Affairs and Communication.

-Mr. Fryling has been Vice President, Business Development since January 1993.
+Gregory A. Fryling has served as Vice President, Business Development since January 1993.
 He served as an officer of various subsidiaries of the Company, including Vice President and Controller of The Cooper Healthcare Group from January 1990 through December 1992.

-Ms. Kaufman has been Vice President and Chief Administrative Officer since October 1995 and was elected Vice President of Legal Affairs in March 1996.
+Carol R. Kaufman has served as Vice President and Chief Administrative Officer since October 1995 and was elected Vice President of Legal Affairs in March 1996.
 From January 1989 through September 1995, she served as Vice President, Secretary, and Chief Administrative Officer of Cooper Development Company, a healthcare and consumer products company that was a former affiliate of the Company.

-Mr. Pichotta has been President and Chief Executive Officer of CooperSurgical, Inc., the Company's women's health care business, since September 1992.
+Nicholas J. Pichotta has served as President and Chief Executive Officer of CooperSurgical, Inc., the Company's women's health care business, since September 1992.
 He served as Vice President of the Company from December 1992 to May 1993, as Vice President, Corporate Development-Healthcare from December 1991 to December 1992 and as President of CooperVision, Inc. from November 1990 to June 1991.